“I don’t have fraud. I get an annual audit.”

-The auditor: An external auditor provides independent, objective assurance regarding your organization’s operations and financial reports and helps you improve the effectiveness of your risk management, controls and processes, though a systematic and discipline approach.
+The auditor: An external auditor provides independent, objective assurance regarding your organization’s financial statements through a systematic and discipline approach.

 The fraud examiner: A fraud examiner is involved in the prevention, detection, investigation or resolution of fraud.
 They are responsible for establishing the scope of a fraud examination at its outset and then continuously reevaluating that scope as the examination proceeds.

 The forensic accountant: Using systematic processes and investigations of data, forensic accountants examine the finances or compliance practices of an individual or organization, usually in relation to an investigation into suspected fraud or a litigation matter.

 What they do and don’t do

 The auditor provides reasonable assurance as to whether a company’s financial statements are stated fairly, without any material errors or omissions.
 Audits are not designed to detect or prevent fraud,.

 The fraud examiner’s objective is to obtain evidence and information about a fraud that is complete, reliable and relevant; establish predication; create a report and testify to the findings.
 They also assist with fraud detection and prevention techniques.